| |

 When you are ready to cook, remove it from the fridge and remove the foil.

-Sprinkle Jeff’s original rub onto the outside of the bacon.
+Sprinkle Jeff's original rub onto the outside of the bacon wrapped sausage chub.

-When the smoker is ready, place the bacon wrapped sausage roll directly onto the grate or preferably use a Weber grill pan or Bradley rack to make it easier to handle.
+When the smoker is ready, place the bacon wrapped sausage roll directly onto the grate or you can leave it on a pan with a rack or the weber grill pan to make it easier to handle.

-When the bacon wrapped sausage roll reaches 160 °F, brush on a thin coat of Jeff’s original barbecue sauce and let it continue to cook in the smoker for about 10 minutes to allow the sauce to glaze.
+When the bacon wrapped sausage roll reaches 160°F (71°C) in the thickest part (about three hours), brush on a thin coat of Jeff’s original barbecue sauce and let it continue to cook in the smoker for about 10 minutes to allow the sauce to glaze.

 Remove the meat from the smoker and set it on the counter to rest for 5-10 minutes.